Hajarampatel/SimpleGrow/README.md

     - Endpoint: `/update-rating`
     - Method: POST
     - Description: Takes `movieId` and `rating` from the user and updates the rating with the overall rating and increases vote_count by 1.
+Requires `Authorization` token to verify the user